 If you could be magically transported into Eve’s body before she reached for the fruit from the Tree of Knowledge of Good and Evil, would you pick and eat it, knowing what you know of life?

-As I research the stories of Eve and Lilith for my novel Women of a New Moon, I return often to the original Garden of Eden stories in Genesis.
+As I research the stories of Eve and Lilith for my novel Women of a New Moon, I return often to the original Garden of Eden tales in Genesis.
 The story of humanity’s exile from paradise has a bittersweet allure.
 Who doesn’t dream of being welcomed back to the original utopia where illness and hunger didn’t exist, where death was unknown, and life was gentle.

 All of Creation was the embodiment of goodness, as God proclaimed.
 But did Adam and Eve experience Good?
 Could they understand what goodness was when they had known nothing else?